-- Promotion of careers in the building and construction industry to 2,060 school students throughout the state through funding provided to Master Builders Tasmania for the Building and Construction Pathways Project. - Working with the Department of Education regarding the promotion of construction careers in schools. - Working with Skills Tasmania and other partners on the City Deal - Building Launceston's Apprenticeship Pipeline Project. - Continuation of the Board's Memorandum of Understanding with the Department of State Growth. - Implementation of a memorandum of understanding with the Oatlands Heritage Education and Skills Centre. - Implementation of a memorandum of understanding with St John to simplify provision of First Aid courses to the industry - Convening of an Industry Forum in accordance with Section 8A of the Building and Construction Industry Training Fund Act. - Association with the Australian Forum of Construction Industry Training Funds (AFCITF).
+- Promotion of careers in the building and construction industry to 2,210 school students throughout the state through funding provided to Master Builders Tasmania for the Building and Construction Pathways Program and the Housing Industry Association youthBUILD Program - Working with the Department of Education regarding the promotion of construction careers in schools. - Working with Skills Tasmania and other partners on the City Deal - Building Launceston's Apprenticeship Pipeline Project. - Continuation of the Board's Memorandum of Understanding with the Department of State Growth. - Implementation of a Memorandum of Understanding with the Macquarie Point Development Corporation for building information modelling and training opportunities. - Implementation of a Memorandum of Understanding with the Oatlands Heritage Education and Skills Centre. - Continuation of a Memorandum of Understanding with St John for the provision of First Aid courses to the industry. - Convening of an Industry Forum in accordance with Section 8A of the Building and Construction Industry Training Fund Act. - Membership participation in the Australian Forum of Construction Industry Training Funds (AFCITF).

-RESEARCH PROJECTS AND PUBLICATIONS
+PROJECTS AND PUBLICATIONS

-- Conduct of industry consultations including through industry associations about the changes to the building regulatory framework introduced by the Tasmanian Government. - Ongoing development of workforce development plans for plumbing, fire protection, civil construction, building surveying, and middle management training. - Collaboration with the University of Newcastle and other industry partners on research to better understand the industry capabilities relevant to the uptake of new technologies such as Building Information Modelling. - Facilitation of industry feedback and contributing to the redevelopment of the national Construction Training Package. - Consultation with the Tasmanian Government regarding building and construction apprenticeship issues - Continued work on Mentoring for Building and Construction Apprentices and Trainees including exploring the role of industry associations in work placement through their members, e.g., Tasmanian Independent Builders Association. - Submission of the Training Plan for 2017-2018 in accordance with Section 34 of the Building and Construction Industry Training Fund Act. - Published the State of the Industry Report 2018.
+- Conduct of industry consultations including through industry associations about the changes to the building regulatory framework introduced by the Tasmanian Government. - Ongoing development of workforce development plans for building surveying, civil construction, fire protection services and plumbing sectors as well as heritage construction, middle management training and women in construction. - Collaboration with the University of Newcastle and other industry partners on research to better understand the industry capabilities relevant to the uptake of new technologies such as Building Information Modelling. - Facilitation of industry feedback and contributing to the redevelopment of the national Construction Training Package. - Consultation with the Tasmanian Government regarding building and construction apprenticeship issues. - Continued work on Mentoring for Building and Construction Apprentices and Trainees including exploring the role of industry associations in work placement through their members, e.g., Tasmanian Independent Builders Association. - Submission of the Training Plan for 2019-2020 in accordance with Section 34 of the Building and Construction Industry Training Fund Act. - Published the State of the Industry Report 2019. - Upgraded the TBCITB website to provide information on career pathways, heritage construction, and building information modelling as well as include a training calendar.